 Besides the foul language and the movie’s revenge motif, the biggest problem with MAX PAYNE is its confused and vague worldview.
 There are references to solider angels from Norse mythology, but viewers only see drug-induced hallucinations of dark flying angels or demons.
 In the beginning, Max says he believes in death and pain rather than Heaven, but at the end, after seeing visions of his wife and baby in the afterlife, he says, “I don’t know about Heaven but I do believe in angels.”
 This confusion will not inspire many viewers.
 Neither does the rest of MAX PAYNE.

+MAX PAYNE stars Mark Wahlberg as a maverick police detective determined to track down those responsible for the brutal murders of his wife and child.
+When a girl and his former partner are found murdered, Max becomes a suspect.
+Driven by revenge and the search for justice, his obsessive investigation takes him on a nightmare journey into a dark underworld with drug-induced visions of demons.
+As the mystery deepens, Max is forced to battle enemies that seem to be beyond the natural world as he faces an unthinkable betrayal.
 The production quality of Max Payne is superb and has a great look visually and stylistically.
 The set, which reportedly took 8 months to build, brings the dark world of Max Payne to life.
 The acting is good, but the script leaves something to be desired.
 It contains loose ends and a dark, uninspiring hero.
 Besides the foul language and the revenge motif, the biggest problem with MAX PAYNE is its confused and vague pagan worldview.
 Not much is explained, including some cryptic statements about the Devil and God, and unresolved visions of darkness and light.
 Ultimately, MAX PAYNE offers little.